Paying for your burial or cremation

 Low cost cremation

 Some organisations offer what is called direct cremation.
 This eliminates much of the Funeral Director’s role and any memorial service.
 The body is simply collected from the mortuary and cremated at the quietest time for the crematorium, with no preparation.
-Including the cost of doctor’s certification, collection of ashes and other costs, the price of direct cremation in the UK is likely to be approximately £1,500* in total.
+Including the cost of doctor’s certification, collection of ashes and other costs, the average weighted cost of direct cremation in the UK is approximately £1,396 in total.
 You can also save a lot of money by dispensing with the services of a Funeral Director, and making all the arrangements yourself.

 Low cost burial